 Exterior: National Museum of Qatar

-I just love that this museum is designed to look like a desert rose crystal.
+I love that Nouvel designed this museum to look like a desert rose crystal.

 Interior: Museum of Islamic Art